mgaffigan/Itt.SimpleMsixProj/Readme.md

         </ItemGroup>
     </Project>

+Add an AppxManifest.xml and Assets folder.
+See SampleApp.Setup for example project.
 Build and find the msix in the output folder.

 ## Items